-A briquette maker is a very easy to use eco friendly way to make paper logs that you use to burn on an open fire or wood burning stove and will reduce you carbon footprint and save you money.
-In the garden they can also be used in chimaeras and fire pits or even on a barbeque.
-They can be made at anytime of the year even in the winter but as they need time to dry out its better to make them in the summer months if you can.
+They can be made at anytime of the year even in the winter but as they need time to dry out its better to make them in the spring or summer months if you can.

-The idea is to simply use unwanted newspapers, photocopy paper, cardboard. junk mail, wrapping paper in fact any paper that will break down into a pulp can be used.
-The aim is to make it into something that will readily burn instead of using expensive traditional fuels.
+You can use any unwanted newspapers, photocopy paper, cardboard. junk mail, wrapping paper in fact any paper that will break down into a pulp can be used.
+The aim is to make waste paper into something that will readily burn instead of using expensive traditional fuels.

 Apparently the average home uses something like 500kg of paper and cardboard a year so why not use that paper yourself and create your own alternative fuel supply.

 Tip: What if you don’t have enough paper to recycle, that’s not a problem, just ask your friends, family and workmates if they would keep it for you as I’m sure they would be only to happy to oblige.